Owl-Listener/agent-design-primer/README.md

 # agent-design-primer

-A primer for **designing AI agents** — written in the spirit of `system-design-primer`, but for a discipline that's still forming as we ship it.
+A primer for **designing AI agents** — written for a discipline that's still forming as I ship it.

 Five layers, contributable, opinionated, free.
 About 30,000 words of patterns, anti-patterns, and case studies, written for product designers now responsible for shipping agentic experiences and looking for more than another blog post.

-> **A note on the framing.** `system-design-primer` became canonical because distributed-systems concepts had stabilised by the time it was written.
-Agent UX has not.
-The patterns here are our best read on the field as of mid-2026.
-Some will date.
-Some will need to be rewritten.
-Some are probably already wrong.
-This is a snapshot of a discipline still forming, maintained in public.
-The commitment to keep maintaining it is what we hope makes it useful, not a claim to permanence.

-> **And one thing else, because the words are overloaded.** This primer is about the *experience users have with agents*: the calibration of trust, the visibility of plans, the design of refusals, the texture of citations.
+This primer is about the *experience users have with agents*: the calibration of trust, the visibility of plans, the design of refusals, the texture of citations.
 It is not about *agentic design patterns* in the engineering sense (ReAct, reflection, planning loops, tool use, multi-agent orchestration).
 Those patterns are well documented elsewhere — see Microsoft's [`ai-agents-for-beginners`](https://github.com/microsoft/ai-agents-for-beginners) or Antonio Gulli's *Agentic Design Patterns*.
 This is the design twin: how the human and the agent meet on the surface.

 ---